 Trolltunga is a famous tourist spot and people are coming from all over the world to see this great place.
 You can normally hike up Trolltunga in about 8-10 hours, or you can follow my lead and climb up for a bigger adventure 😉 I will recommend to join the tour with Trolltunga Active called “Himmelstigen to Trolltunga” which is a Via Ferrata route combined with cycling.
 Read more about my climbing trip to Trolltunga here.

 If you like to climbing, check out this blogpost: Via Ferrata routes in Norway.

 2. Glacier climbing

 Do you want to walk on a glacier that have been there for thousands of years, and climb down a 20-meter deep crevasse?
 Then do it before it is too late.
 I have two friends that have done it already, and they both said it was amazing.

 “It was actually more challenging than I expected.
 I were equipped with special hiking shoes and an ice axe in each hand before I rappelled down a crevasse.
 To climb back up, I needed to kick the spikes on the tip of my hiking shoes into the ice and use the axes for support.
 It was a really fun experience! ” – Kjersti, 23 years old.

 Watch a movie about climbing at Folgefonna glacier here.
 You can also combine glacier climbing with kayaking.
-Talk to the tourist office in Bergen to fix transport in the same ticket.
+Click here to book a ticket for glacier climbing including transportation from Bergen.